apache/cloudstack-documentation/source/adminguide/accounts.rst

 To use an explicitly dedicated host, use the explicit-dedicated type of affinity group (see `“Affinity Groups” <virtual_machines.html#affinity-groups>`_).
-For example, when creating a new instance, an end user can choose to place it on dedicated infrastructure.
+For example, when creating a new Instance, an end user can choose to place it on dedicated infrastructure.
 This operation will succeed only if some infrastructure has already been assigned as dedicated to the user's account or domain.